matatk/nu-tracker/README.md

 ### Each run is from the perspective of a single WG

 On each invocation, Nu Tracker runs from the perspective of a given WG.
 On first run, you're asked for your preferred default WG, which is stored in a settings file (details below) and can be changed using the **config** sub-command.
-You can also pass a WG short name via the `--working-group`/`-g` switch.
+You can also pass a WG short name via the `--as` switch.
 Known WG names can be found in the `repos.json` config file.

 If the default WG name, or the one given the command line, is unknown, Nu Tracker will fall back to "apa".